-Helen assists with the delivery of a number of modules across the 4-year undergraduate forensic science programme through both lectures and laboratory practicals.
-She is involved with the following modules:
+I assist with the delivery of modules across the 4 year forensic science undergraduate programme including both lectures, tutorials and laboratory practicals:

 FOR103 - Introduction to Forensic Science, Practice and Techniques

 FOR312 - Scene Examination and Management

 FOR403 - Interpretation and Presentation of Evidence

 FOR411 - Honours Project

 In 2015, I received a grant of £3,000 from the Scottish Natural Heritage (SNH).